ezart/merle/README.md

 ## Quick Start

 Merle includes a library of Things already built and tested.
-Let's pick a simple one for the Quickstart: a Raspberry Pi LED blinker.
+Let's pick a quintessential one for the Quickstart: a Raspberry Pi LED blinker.
 Here's the hardware setup:

 Don't worry if you don't have the hardware setup on hand; we'll run the Thing in demo-mode first to similate the hardare accesses.
 You can turn off demo mode and run on the real hardware setup if you have that ready.